 The Dutch really are maniacal about their bikes.
 Reminded me of my childhood growing up in Beijing.

 I walked west to the Jordaan district to join a small boat tour of Amsterdam’s canals.
-(The boat was me vs. 7 white people… surprise surprise!)
 We lucked out because it was literally the only day out of the entire week that didn’t rain.
-The guide/skipper told us about how he lives on a houseboat with his wife and their baby and 3 cats.
+The guide/skipper told us about how he lives on a houseboat with his wife and their baby and three cats.
 Also, apparently houseboats are not really boats, but just concrete houses that are built on the river.
 You cannot take them when you move.
-It may not have been an informative tour, but it was a relaxing one.

 Afterwards, I had a quick bite at a nearby market.